m1maker/ngt-docs/ngt_documents/main/general/getting_started.md

 For a longer comment, use `/*` (forward slash followed by an asterisk) to begin your comment.
 You may include multiple lines for your comments, and once finished, close it with `*/` (asterisk followed by a forward slash).

-# first script, printing text
+# First script, printing text

 One of the initial steps in programming is to display text on the screen.
 Consider the following example:

-first create the file test.ngt. then, you can start testing with codes.
+First create the file test.ngt.
+Then, you can start testing with codes.